AminebajjiDEV/ToDoList-node.js-express.js/README.md

 # TodoList App with Node.js, Express.js, and EJS

 A simple TodoList application built using Node.js, Express.js, and EJS (Embedded JavaScript) for server-side rendering.
-This is my first capstone-project as an introduction to Node.js, Express.js and EJS
+This is my first capstone-project as an introduction to Node.js, Express.js and EJS module for The Complete 2024 Web Development Bootcamp Online

 ## Features